Emmy Noether

+Biography

-Personal life
+Early life

-Emmy Noether was born on 23 March 1882, the first of four children of mathematician Max Noether and Ida Amalia Kaufmann, both from Jewish merchant families.
-Her first name was "Amalie", after her mother and paternal grandmother, but she began using her middle name at a young age, and she invariably used the name "Emmy Noether" in her adult life and her publications.
+Amalie Emmy Noether was born on 23 March 1882 in Erlangen, Bavaria.
+She was the first of four children of mathematician Max Noether and Ida Amalia Kaufmann, both from wealthy Jewish merchant families.
+Her first name was "Amalie", but she began using her middle name at a young age and invariably continued to do so in her adult life and her publications.

-In her youth, Noether did not stand out academically although she was known for being clever and friendly.
+In her youth, Noether did not stand out academically, but was known for being clever and friendly.
 She was near-sighted and talked with a minor lisp during her childhood.
-A family friend recounted a story years later about young Noether quickly solving a brain teaser at a children's party, showing logical acumen at that early age.
-She was taught to cook and clean, as were most girls of the time, and she took piano lessons.
-She pursued none of these activities with passion, although she loved to dance.
+A family friend recounted a story years later about young Noether quickly solving a brain teaser at a children's party, showing logical acumen at an early age.
+She was taught to cook and clean, as were most girls of the time, and took piano lessons.
+She pursued none of these activities with passion, but loved to dance.

-She had three younger brothers: the eldest, Alfred, was born in 1883, was awarded a doctorate in chemistry from Erlangen in 1909, but died nine years later.
-Fritz Noether, born in 1884, is remembered for his academic accomplishments.
-After studying in Munich he made a reputation for himself in applied mathematics.
-He was executed in the Soviet Union in 1941.
-The youngest, Gustav Robert, was born in 1889.
+Noether had three younger brothers.
+The eldest, Alfred Noether, was born in 1883 and was awarded a doctorate in chemistry from Erlangen in 1909, but died nine years later.
+Fritz Noether was born in 1884, studied in Munich and made contributions to applied mathematics.
+He was likely executed in the Soviet Union in 1941 during the Second World War.
+The youngest, Gustav Robert Noether, was born in 1889.
 Very little is known about his life; he suffered from chronic illness and died in 1928.

-In 1935, Noether underwent surgery for an ovarian cyst and, despite signs of a recovery, died four days later at the age of 53.